MattThommes/amplify-react-app/readme/README.dev.md

 `aws configure --profile [profile_name]`

-You should then see this happening:
+You should then see Amplify creating the new backend environment in your account:

 ```
 ?
 Please choose the profile you want to use amplify-feb2021-b